Dynamic Interaction Trigger Links ❺

 Use Cases

-Although we primarily use this as an interaction trigger, you can think of this more as a proxy-click capability.
+Although we primarily use this as an interaction trigger, you can think of this more as a CMS-friendly proxy-click capability.
 This means that you can similarly trigger a tab change, a form submission, a slider advance, or anything else that can be clicked.

 Once you've setup your interactions and click-triggers as described below, you can trigger your named interactions in one of two ways-